 Gravlax is a Nordic dish consisting of raw salmon which has been cured in salt, sugar and flavoured with dill.
-It’s popular all over Scandinavia and is traditionally served with dark bread and a sweet mustard sauce as a starter or as part of a buffet, which they call a smorgasbord.
+It’s popular all over Scandinavia and traditionally served with dark bread and a sweet mustard sauce as a starter or as part of a buffet, which they call a smorgasbord.

 When we were posted to Copenhagen we ate a lot of gravlax and I acquired the recipe.
-It’s very easy to make, much cheaper than the bought version and can be made ahead and kept in the freezer.
-Perfect to whip it out as needed and serve to guests over the holiday season.
+It’s very easy to make, cheaper than the bought version and can be made ahead and kept in the freezer.
+Perfect to whip out as needed and serve to guests over the holiday season.
 Serve as an alternative to smoked salmon, with bagels and cream cheese or in canapes.

 ¼ cup salt